wfernandes/firehose-stats/README.md

 # firehose-stats

-Provides terminal statistics for the firehose
+This is a plugin for the Cloud Foundry CLI to provide real time metrics and statistics from the firehose.